jywu20/Notes/Linguistics/对具体语言的分析/Analysing English Sentences - Notes.md

 ## Questions found

 - How can verbs be classified according to their syntactic features?
 For examples: unaccusative, unergative, OC, ECM, raising structure and so on
-- Is affix lowering a fundamental operation or is it a combination of Merge and Agree?
-Does it really exist?
 - What are clitics and how do they work?
 - Can Merge have access into inner structures of phrases it merges?
 Or, does it simply depend on categorical labels of phrases?